Elastic band or dumbbell? Can we really compare these 2 equipments?

 Even buying 2 complete kits, I spent less than 100 €.
 I would have had to spend 500 € to achieve the same resistance with free loads.

 However, be careful about the quality of the tapes you buy.
 They are not all the same.

 If you are not equipped, I recommend one of the 2 elastic band kits from the European brand SmartWorkout.
-Not only are they attractively priced, but you get access to 3 free workout programs and videos.
-Here's what's included in the Elite pack:
+Not only are they attractively priced, but you get free access to 3 workout programs and videos.
+In addition, you get 20 % discount with this link.
+Here's what's included in the Elite Pack:

-- 7 latex tubes 100 % natural, which can provide up to 120 kg of resistance;
+- 7 natural latex 100 % tubes, which can provide up to 120 kg of resistance;

-- 1 bar with integrated fasteners to attach the elastics;
+- 1 bar with integrated fasteners for attaching rubber bands;

 - 2 non-slip silicone handles for a better grip;